uyuni-project/uyuni-rfc/accepted/00000-native-ldap-authentication.md

 - The **PAM service/factory shape** (`PamServiceFactory` → `DefaultPamServiceFactory` → `PamServiceWrapper`) is the structural template for isolating an external credential check behind a factory.
 - The **external-auth lifecycle** in `LoginHelper` already performs just-in-time user creation (`CreateUserCommand`), profile updates (`UpdateUserCommand`), external group to role mapping (`UserGroupFactory.lookupExtGroupByLabel`), and temporary-role assignment.
 This is the model for the LDAP user and role lifecycle.

 A standalone proof of concept (UnboundID LDAP SDK 7.0.4, Java 17) was run against a seeded OpenLDAP fixture to confirm the operations the design depends on: service-account bind, pooled connections, user search, group resolution by `(member=<userDN>)` without a `memberOf` overlay, a successful credential bind, and rejection of invalid credentials.
+The POC was then extended to exercise the full proposed pipeline end to end (search, credential bind, group resolution, group-label-to-role-type mapping mirroring `LoginHelper.getRolesFromExtGroups`, and the just-in-time provisioning decision) for both a new directory-only user and an existing local user.
+This validated three design-critical assumptions and surfaced one gap: (a) the external-group mapping path is live, not dormant; (b) mapping is at the role-*type* level with org scoping already present on `rhnUserExtGroup`; (c) the reusable lifecycle methods in `LoginHelper` are currently `private` and must be extracted; and (d) profile attributes such as `givenName` are not guaranteed on `inetOrgPerson` entries, so first-name mapping needs a fallback.
+A second pass confirmed the remaining reuse claims against code: the `PasswordBasedCredentials` Base64-at-rest pattern and `CredentialsType` enum, the `PamServiceFactory` interface plus default implementation and wrapper (the structural template), and `UserManager.resetTemporaryRoles` as the shared temporary-role reset used by both `CreateUserCommand` and `UpdateUserCommand`.
+The one schema subtlety found in that pass is the `suseCredentials` `cred_type_check` constraint, discussed under Database design.

+**Scope of validation.** To be precise about what this evidence does and does not cover: the POC ran against **OpenLDAP only**, over **plain LDAP** (no TLS), as a **standalone simulation** of the orchestration logic.
+It did not run against Active Directory or FreeIPA, did not exercise LDAPS/StartTLS or trust-store validation, did not test anonymous bind or the `memberOf` path (only group-side `member=` search), and was not wired into the real `UserManager.loginUser` flow or `CreateUserCommand` against a live database.
+Those paths are designed from code reading and precedent, not yet executed; the unresolved questions below call out the ones that carry risk.

 ## Proposed architecture